Be the Light for Vulnerable Children | Texarkana Today

 Thousands of events worldwide

-The website www.orphansunday.orgwww.orphansunday.org serves as a hub for the campaign, offering event ideas, downloadable materials and ways individuals can partner with orphan-serving organizations to hold local events.
+The website www.orphansunday.org serves as a hub for the campaign, offering event ideas, downloadable materials, and ways individuals can partner with orphan-serving organizations to hold local events.